lipsia-fmri/lipsia/docs/cylarim/vcylarim.rst

 Note that the rim image must use the following codes:
 1(CSF/GM boundary), 2:(WM/GM boundary), 3:(cortex interior).

-The output of **vcylarim** is a file that contains four images.
+The output of **vcylarim** is a file that contains seven images.
 The first three images contain the GLM-coefficients estimated for the deep, middle and superficial layers.
 The fourth image contains the intercept values.
+The following three images contain z-values of the laminar contrasts (deep-middle), (deep-superficial), (middle-superficial).
+The output of **vcylarim**  is subsequently used by **vcylarim_stats** to compute various laminar statistics.

 The GLM coefficients are estimated separately for each cylinder.
 In most voxels, several cylinders overlap.
 In these voxels, the GLM coefficients estimated of the overlapping cylinders are averaged.